Construal Level International Multilab Replication Project

 Which studies are we aiming to replicate?
 CLT suggests that there are four forms of psychological distance: temporal, spatial, social, and likelihood.
-We will replicate one key study examining each of these four forms of psychological distance.
-The four studies we plan to replicate can be found here.
+For the first study, we will conduct four experiments, each examining one of these distances.
+More information can be found here.

 How will we do it?
 We will use a multi-lab approach where each lab collects data on all four studies.
 Rather than replicating a single empirical finding, this approach allows us to subject CLT to multiple testing from different angles.

 What’s the timeline?
 We have received an in-principle acceptance at Advances in Methods and Practices in Psychological Science (AMPPS, January, 2023).
 You can find the preprint of the Stage 1 paper here.
 The current plan is that data collection will take place from spring 2023 to 2024.
 More updates here.

 · Collect data from a minimum of 100 participants.

 · Complete data collection within the data collection window, which we estimate will close October 2024.